Fun Games, Essential Outdoor Activities for Child's Gross Motor Skill

 Here are some means of keeping your child engaged and active after school, during weekends or holidays:-

-- Art and craft- Aside from the regular colouring and drawing, involve your child in newspaper/left over material craft.
-Create little bags or shapes and ask them to draw or paint (can work with hands instead of brush).
+- Art and Craft - Aside from the regular coloring and drawing, involve your child in the newspaper/leftover material craft.
+Create little bags or shapes and ask them to draw or paint (can work with hands instead of a brush).
 Take out old bags, shoes, plates.
 Offer a bowl of stickers, beads, and buttons.
-Give a free reign to your child and ask them to make creative designs on the given materials.
+Give free rein to your child and ask them to make creative designs on the given materials.
 This strengthens fine motor skills, creativity and innovation, recycle and reuse.

-- Creating tags- Guide your child into creating personalised tags for one’s bag/ clothes, shoes etc. This would enhance their vocabulary and self-care
+- Creating Tags - Guide your child in creating personalized tags for one’s bag/ clothes, shoes, etc. This would enhance their vocabulary and self-care

-- Create a letter corner, number corner.
-Guide them to cut out letters, words, numbers from waste materials and assemble in a basket or on a board.
-They can hang the cut outs on a string or create an Xmas tree out of them.
-This would strengthen their visual skills, fine motor skills and letter/number recognition skill.
+- Create a Letter Corner, Number Corner - Guide them to cut out letters, words, numbers from waste materials and assemble in a basket or on aboard.
+They can hang the cutouts on a string or create a Xmas tree out of them.
+This would strengthen their visual skills, fine motor skills, and letter/number recognition skill.

-- Adopt a pet- if possible adopt a pet.
-Having a dog maybe cumbersome in an apartment.
+- Adopt a Pet - if possible adopt a pet.
+Having a dog may be cumbersome in an apartment.
 You can have a goldfish or a hamster.
 A cat is easier to manage too.
-I have a four year old neighbour who enjoys feeding birds in the evenings after he returns from school.
+I have a four-year-old neighbor who enjoys feeding birds in the evenings after he returns from school.
 His mother accompanies him to the terrace.
 They have made a bird feeder and a water trough.
-It is fascinating for children to observe bird behaviour.
+It is fascinating for children to observe bird behavior.

-- Dance and music- You could either enrol them in classes or have informal sessions at home.
+- Dance and Music - You could either enroll them in classes or have informal sessions at home.
 Invite their friends over on weekends or during holidays to make it memorable.

-- Ball games- catch ball, tap ball, throw ball
+- Ball games- catch ball, tap ball, throw a ball

 - I spy